itz-bethel/itz-bethel/README.md

 - 👋 Hi, I’m Bethel
-- 👀 I’m interested in the future of work and innovation
+- 👀 I’m interested in the future of work, transportation and innovation
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on JavaScript related projects
+- 💞️ I’m looking to collaborate on PHP related projects
 - 📫 How to reach me bethel.iru@gmail.com

 <!---